Post the webstore link on your own web page(s)

-- The webstore has no room for information about your show that is not directly related to ticketing.
-So your patrons should always go to your site first, or else they may be short of important information.
+- The webstore has restricted room for information about your show that is not directly related to ticketing.
+So your patrons should always go to your site first, or risk missing important information.

 - If you search the web for the name of your program, your site will likely come up.
 But if a patron remembers our name and searches for our site, they will get to a page that assumes they are a school and encourages them to sign up to sell tickets.
-That results in a confusing email exchange with us.
+The result is often a confusing email exchange with us.

 - Patrons can bookmark your page and go back for the entire time their child is in your school.
 People should type as little as possible on the web—typos cannot be prevented.